kien-to/Seri/README.md

 C2C Marketplace App where people can buy, sell, and connect.

-Current features: Authentication, Shopping Cart, Reviews, Product Listing, Direct messaging, Stripe-integrated payment.
+Current features: Authentication, Shopping Cart, Reviews, Product Listing, Direct messaging, Stripe-integrated payment, Augmented Reality try-ons for selected products.

-Future features: Augmented Reality try-ons for selected products, Computer Vision authentication technology.
+Future feature: Computer Vision authentication technology.

 Steps to set up the project in your local computer:
 1. Clone to your local directory.